kishiyamat/ntu-ut-ling-vwp/README.md

 * Opening the data with R

 ???
+So far,
+we downloaded data from Github and opened R.

 I'd like to use github to do that below, because it is quite difficult to share code in PPT,
 We start with trimming the data we just saw.